 3. Express Why Your Content is Relevant

-Another tip from Ann is to “express cliché or popular agreement or disagreement sentiment”.
+Another tip from Ann for social media content writing is to “express cliché or popular agreement or disagreement sentiment”.
 Throw in fun phrases such as “Just me?”, “Who can relate?”, “Just saying what you’re thinking”.
 These make your audience automatically connect to what you’re saying.
 Chances are, if you’re thinking it, someone else is too! #yourearenotalone

 4. It is Only a Story When It is Retold